FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_accessControl/c_st_SSLAccess_new/c_st_SSL_SSH_new.md

 >
 > SSH authentication is based on the public key, while SSL authentication is based on certificates.
 A certificate includes a public key, but it also includes information about the entity to which the key belongs.

 In {{< SecureTransport/componentshortname  >}}, keys are always managed in the form of certificates.
 Server keys are associated with Local Certificates.
-For details, see <a href="../../../c_st_setup/c_st_certificates/t_st_localcertificatesandcsrs#top" class="MCXref xref">Manage local certificates and certificate signing requests</a>.
+For details, see [Manage local certificates and certificate signing requests](../../../c_st_setup/c_st_certificates/t_st_localcertificatesandcsrs#top).

 You can assign a local server certificate to the SSH server.
 The key contained in the certificate is used to establish the SSH connection.
 Similarly SSH client keys are associated with login certificates.
-For details, see <a href="../../../c_st_setup/c_st_certificates/r_st_certificate_types#SetupMenu_1217491348_1126501" class="MCXref xref">Certificate types</a>.
+For details, see [Certificate types](../../../c_st_setup/c_st_certificates/r_st_certificate_types#SetupMenu_1217491348_1126501).

 The Secure Socket Layer configuration includes an option to control the use of client certificates in SSL.
-This option also applies to the use of SSH client keys as described in <a href="../t_st_sslaccess_new#Specify" class="MCXref xref">Manage SSL access</a>.
+This option also applies to the use of SSH client keys as described in [Manage SSL access](../t_st_sslaccess_new#Specify).

 > **Note:**
 >